seen-network/seen-network.github.io/faq.md

 #### Who is SEEN for?

 SEEN membership is for any UK civil servants and public sector staff - from central and devolved government departments, agencies, and their associated public bodies including arm’s length bodies - who share our values as set out in our [Mission Statement](./#what-is-seens-mission) and [Guiding Principles](./#what-are-seens-values).
-SEEN is a source of support, advice and resources for colleagues who require assistance in furthering our mission.
-We will also be a source of support for colleagues who experience bullying, harassment or discrimination because they share our beliefs.

-Unfortunately Civil Service rules do not allow SEEN to extend membership to:
+Unfortunately Civil Service rules do **not** allow SEEN to extend membership to:
 - local government
 - NHS trusts, including doctors, nurses and hospital staff
 - teachers and school staff